samikshakamath/attrition-analytics-visualization_tableau/README.md

 ## 🛠️ Business Use Case

-As an HR Analytics Consultant, I built this Tableau dashboard to help gain strategic visibility into workforce trends.
+As an HR Analytics Consultant for this project, this Tableau dashboard to help gain strategic visibility into workforce trends.
 By integrating employee‑level data and leveraging interactive visualizations, this enabled HR leaders to:

 - **Diagnose attrition hotspots**—identifying gender imbalances, high‑turnover departments (like R&D), and mid‑career decline (ages 35–44).
 - **Understand engagement gaps**—especially in HR and healthcare roles—and align retention programs for at‑risk groups.